 • Content written by your association, volunteers, and sponsors

 Posting important content turns your online community into the go-to place for information.
-It also provides an environment in which to create dialog around your content, get feedback, and keep members coming back for more – an effective approach for member engagement and retention.
+It also provides an environment in which to create dialog around your content, get member feedback, and keep members coming back for more – an effective approach for member engagement and retention.

 2. Highlight useful information.